GitHub4Eddy/tibber_live/README.md

 WebSocket++ Documentation: https://docs.websocketpp.org
 GraphQL query language: https://spec.graphql.org/June2018/#sec-Language

+Version 2.0 (5th August 2022)
+- Added two child devices, Hourly Consumption and Hourly Production
+- Added re-connect routine to handleError.
+If an Tibber error occurs, the QuickApp will try to re-connect.
+Thanks @JcBorgs for testing.
+- Improved routine to handle Tibber null values
+- Changed labels a bit to save some space
+- Changed "volt" and "amp" text in the labels
+- Changed kWh device types from com.fibaro.electricMeter to com.fibaro.energyMeter

 Version 1.0 (19th June 2022)
 - Initial webSocket version Tibber Live
 - Thanks @JcBorgs for testing all beta versions and great suggestion to improve the quickapp